alopezrivera/mpl_plotter/README.md

 It is opinionated but built with flexibility in mind, which means that
 - No default can't be changed
 - Any and all further customization with Matplotlib is compatible.
-From ticks to legends to extra axes to whatever suits your needs.
+From ticks to legends to extra axes to whatever suits your needs

 There's two ways to use MPL Plotter (plus any Matplotlib before or after):
 - Calls to the 2D and 3D [plotting classes](#4-getting-started)